-Company cars are available to the members of the Company's management, control and administrative bodies.
+Company cars are available to the members of the Company's management.

-Notes to standalone financial statements for the year ended 31 December 2020
+Notes to standalone financial statements for the year ended 31 December 2021

 16. Fees paid and payable to the audit company

 The information relating to the fees paid and payable for services performed by the audit company PricewaterhouseCoopers Audit, s.r.o. is included in the consolidated financial statements of the parent company.